eclipse-cyclonedds/cyclonedds/src/docs/config.rst

 the one that will be used.
 The ``*`` and ``?`` wildcards are available for the DCPS partition/topic combination in the partition mapping.

-As mentioned earlier (see `Local discovery and built-in topics`_), Cyclone DDS can be instructed to ignore all DCPS data readers and writers for certain DCPS partition/topic combinations through the use of *IgnoredPartitions*.
+As mentioned earlier, Eclipse Cyclone DDS can be instructed to ignore all DCPS data readers and writers for certain DCPS partition/topic combinations through the use of *IgnoredPartitions*.
 The ignored partitions use the same matching rules as normal mappings, and take precedence over the normal mappings.

 .. _`Multiple matching mappings`: